 Far too often Black identity is made to seem monolithic.
 There is one Black experience and one Black way of doing things.
 It is true that Black identities are shaped by shared historical and everyday experiences of race – Black folks are targeted by all kinds of violence because we are Black and in the face of that violence, we remain resilient and dope anyway, because we are Black.
 Yet to be Black is to also have ethnicity, meaning there are cultural varieties of the Black experience.
 There are ways of living as Black people that are related yet different.
 One way to think of it is that there are many ways of eating rice and beans and beans and rice.
 There is a version of Blackness that gave birth to icons like Arturo Schomburg and Marta Morena Vega and iconic movements like hip hop.
 Indeed, one word could never capture it all, but it is often called Afrolatinidad.
-In the following poignant reflections author Kiah Glen, describes her experience with this variety of the Black experience.
+In the following poignant reflections author Kiah Glenn, describes her experience with this variety of the Black experience.
 To be Afrolatinx often means being rendered invisible in both Black and Latinx communities—never being enough for either.
 To be Afrolatinx and Muslim also comes with a similar kind of misrecognition.
 The face of “Latino Islam” is often never Black and the anti-Blackness of Latinx communities seeps into Latinx Muslim spaces.
-And in the face of these challenges, according to Glen, to be Afrolatinx and Muslim is to remain resilient and dope anyway.
+And in the face of these challenges, according to Glenn, to be Afrolatinx and Muslim is to remain resilient and dope anyway.

-By Kiah Glen
+By Kiah Glenn

 It is arroz con gandules